Photographic film: Film basics

-The couplers need to be made resistant to diffusion (non-diffusible) so that they won't move between the layers of the film and thus cause incorrect color rendition as the couplers are specific to either cyan, magenta or yellow colors.
+The couplers need to be made resistant to diffusion (non-diffusible) so that they will not move between the layers of the film and thus cause incorrect color rendition as the couplers are specific to either cyan, magenta or yellow colors.
 This is done by making couplers with a ballast group such as a lipophilic group (oil-protected) and applying them in oil droplets to the film, or a hydrophilic group, or in a polymer layer such as a loadable latex layer with oil-protected couplers, in which case they are considered to be polymer-protected.

 The color couplers may be colorless and be chromogenic or be colored.
 Colored couplers are used to improve the color reproduction of film.
 The first coupler which is used in the blue layer remains colorless to allow all light to pass through, but the coupler used in the green layer is colored yellow, and the coupler used in the red layer is light pink.
 Yellow was chosen to block any remaining blue light from exposing the underlying green and red layers (since yellow can be made from green and red).
 Each layer should only be sensitive to a single color of light and allow all others to pass through.
 Because of these colored couplers, the developed film appears orange.
 Colored couplers mean that corrections through color filters need to be applied to the image before printing.
 Printing can be carried out by using an optical enlarger, or by scanning the image, correcting it using software and printing it using a digital printer.

 Kodachrome films have no couplers; the dyes are instead formed by a long sequence of steps, limiting adoption among smaller film processing companies.

 Black and white films are very simple by comparison, only consisting of silver halide crystals suspended in a gelatin emulsion which sits on a film base with an antihalation back.

 Many films contain a top supercoat layer to protect the emulsion layers from damage.
 Some manufacturers manufacture their films with daylight, tungsten (named after the tungsten filament of incandescent and halogen lamps) or fluorescent lighting in mind, recommending the use of lens filters, light meters and test shots in some situations to maintain color balance, or by recommending the division of the ISO value of the film by the distance of the subject from the camera to get an appropriate f-number value to be set in the lens.

 Examples of Color films are Kodachrome, often processed using the K-14 process, Kodacolor, Ektachrome, which is often processed using the E-6 process and Fujifilm Superia, which is processed using the C-41 process.
 The chemicals and the color dye couplers on the film may vary depending on the process used to develop the film.